Aegis Authenticator review — open-source 2FA for Android

 Aegis is the best TOTP authenticator for Android.
 Encrypted, open-source, no cloud connection, simple backup.
 There is no reason to use Google Authenticator or Authy if you’re on Android.

-- Two-factor authentication guide — which services should be prioritised for 2FA
+- Two-factor authentication guide — which services to prioritise for 2FA and how to set them up

 - Bitwarden review — password manager used alongside Aegis